MariamGamal11/Line-Follower-Robot/README.md

 # 🚗 Line Follower Robot

-A Line Follower Robot is an autonomous robot that follows a path drawn with a black line on a white surface (or vice versa).
+As part of university's CSCI205 course, my team and I developed a Line Follower Robot which is an autonomous robot that follows a path drawn with a black line on a white surface (or vice versa).
 This project uses infrared (IR) sensors to detect the line and control the robot's movement accordingly.

 **🛠️ Components Used**